 The act of referring to someone as the wrong gender or using the wrong pronouns.
 This usually refers to intentionally or maliciously referring to a trans person incorrectly, but can also be done by accident.

 A person’s individual identity is very important to them, so it can feel uncomfortable to be misgendered.

 Imagine you’re a woman, but everyone expects you to be a man, and every time you express your gender people try to stop you.
 This makes life very hard.
 Controlling how people express their gender is a form of bullying that trans and non-binary people often experience.
 Think about this next time you see someone teasing or criticising people in this way.

 You should always be respectful of people’s gender identity and expression.

-Sometimes, it can feel difficult or complex to understand gender and you might worry about getting it wrong, but there are actions you can take like doing research on websites like Gendered Intelligence and Stonewall, talking to people about gender, not making assumptions based on what people look like, and trying to be sensitive and inclusive.
+Sometimes, it can feel difficult or complex to understand gender and you might worry about getting it wrong, but there are actions you can take like doing research on websites like Gendered Intelligence and Stonewall about trans and non-binary identities, talking to people about gender, not making assumptions based on what people look like, and trying to be sensitive and inclusive.

 100% FREE & CONFIDENTIAL